Chile

 Fumigation can be carried out by the Agricultural and Livestock Service (SAG).
 In

-such cases, the ship must remain permanently moored with one or two anchors ahead.
+such cases, the vessel must remain permanently moored with one or two anchors ahead.

 Crew must be put ashore for 24 hours.